Location

 THE World Ranking

-Located in the North East of England, the university is a member of the prestigious Russell Group of research-intensive universities, with an international reputation for excellence and a five-star rating for employability (QS Stars 2024).
+Established in 1834, Newcastle University ranks in the top 140 universities globally (QS World University Rankings, 2026).
+Located in England's North East, the university is a member of the prestigious Russell Group of research-intensive universities, with an international reputation for excellence.

-Generous international scholarships, an international welcome week, visa support and English language programmes all support international students in reaching their full potential.
-Personalised careers guidance is available for up to three years after graduation.
+Over 28,000 students form an inclusive international community representing more than 130 global nationalities.
+The university offers more than 1,000 international scholarships alongside visa support and English language programmes to assist international students in reaching their full potential.
+Support also includes personalised careers guidance available for up to three years after graduation.

 The university holds the QAA Quality Mark, which represents a nationally recognised standard of learning and tuition.
 In particular, the QAA praised the wide range of methods that Newcastle uses to develop the employability of its students.